Add or Edit an Organization User

 The following fields apply when Standard Authentication is enabled on a system (a red asterisk * in the UI indicates a required field):

 Note: All fields apply during creation.
 Most User attributes can be edited after creation, except for Username and Password.
-Also note that when you launch the New User dialog, you will see a role preselected for you.
-This is the default role selected for the Organization.
+Also note that when you launch the New User dialog, the default role for the Organization is selected; you can select another available role if desired.
 Users with the appropriate permissions can set an available role as the default role using the Set as Default option, available from Organization Settings > General > Role Permissions.
-You can either use the default role for the new User, or you can select another available role for the new User.

 • Username * (required for a new entry only, cannot be edited) – The Standard Authentication account name that this User will use to log in to the system.
 The value shown here must be unique across the Organization and the system and is validated.
 You cannot edit the name of any configured User.
 A locally authenticated username can include alphanumeric characters, spaces between characters in the name (leading and trailing spaces are ignored), and some supported characters (such as a period, hyphen, underscore, and apostrophe).
 During validation, the software will also allow characters from foreign languages (for example, Korean characters).
 However, the following characters are not supported and will generate an error message indicating that your entry contains invalid characters: